artcg/BEGAN/README.md

 You can specify GPU id with the ```--gpuid``` argument.
 If you want to run on CPU (not recommended!) use ```--gpuid -1```

+The one difference between this implementation's defaults and the original paper is the use of batch normalisation - feel free to disable this if you wish with ```--use-batch-norm 0```, but we found that this made training much slower.

 ### Tracking Progress

 As discussed previously, the convergence measure gives a very nice way of tracking progress!